kkaarel/monitoring_datafactory/readme.md

 # Reading messages from Azure log analytics workspaxe and sending message to MS Teams

 Monitoring failed Azure data factory pipelines.
-There is a query that is run every hour once and see if there are any failed pipline, this can be configured by chaning the reccuring information.
+There is a query that runs every hour once and see if there are any failed pipline, this can be configured by changing the reccuring information.

 ## Requierments